-Crypt of the NecroDancer follows Cadence through the deepest levels of the crypt.
+Crypt of the NecroDancer follows Cadence through the deepest levels of the procedurally-generated titular crypt.
 At the outset, Cadence has her heart stolen by the NecroDancer and must battle the hordes of monsters under his control in order to retrieve it.
+The game reveals Cadence's and her family's history with the crypt in cutscenes and flashbacks, as she progresses down the crypt.

 The player must time their movements and attacks to the beat of the game's soundtrack.
 The game makes use of only four keys to control the character (for up, down, left and right).
 Combinations of movement keys are used for the player's inventory of usable items and spells.
-A dance pad may be used as well, with a specific game mode tailored to train with it.
-The more the player moves perfectly to the beat without taking damage, the higher the score multiplier will be.
+A DDR dance pad may be used as a controller, with a specific game mode tailored to train with it.
+The more the player moves to the beat without mistake, the higher the score multiplier will be.

 Crypt of the NecroDancer features several game modes: